NOVEMBER 2024 VOTER GUIDE

 Support & Opposition

-Other Organizations That Share Our Endorsement: The United Democratic Club.
+Other Organizations That Share Our Endorsement: San Francisco Chronicle and The United Democratic Club.

 Paid for by TogetherSF Action.
 Not authorized by any candidate or a committee controlled by a candidate.
 Financial disclosures are available at sfethics.org.